Recently, the ‘Fort Worth Star-Telegram’ laid off its last full-time arts critic. Of any kind. Gone.

 And that can happen on Facebook or Twitter.
 But when it comes to such critical chatter, Jeffrey Schmidt, artistic director of Theatre Three, says the social media platforms have serious limitations:

 “The buzz always helps.
 And that’s what you’re hoping for via social media.
 In terms of critical analysis of the work, ten years from now, what will we have to prove that this was important to what was happening in the world?
 That’s why we need good critics.”

-Hady: So go online – there are plenty of bloggers and websites devoted to music acts and new art forms and behind-the-scene peeks at museums.
-They’re covering a lot that traditional media hasn’t really been covering, and for audiences they didn’t really address.
+Hady: So go online – there are plenty of bloggers and websites devoted to music acts and new art forms and backstage peeks at theaters and museums.
+They’re covering a lot that traditional media hasn’t really been covering, and they’re doing it for audiences newspapers didn’t really address.

 “A lot of the writing in some of these smaller sites are more informed and interesting and sharper than you used to get in the local papers.”

 The websites have the space and time – and often the passion and the online smarts – to fire up some thinking and talking.
 The difficulty here, though, is twofold.
 ‘The Atlantic’ doesn’t provide local coverage.
 And the websites that do – well, readers have to find them.